Role of Bioenergy in Post-2020 Energy Mix

 The EU must prioritise energy saving for a number of reasons, including that it reduces the need for biomass in the energy sector.
 Biomass policy should also prioritise demand reduction and ensure that biomass is supplied and used with maximum efficiency.
 The principle of ‘cascading use’ should be applied.
 The efficient, sustainable use of small-scale bioenergy in rural communities, carried out to enhance biodiversity and resilience, should be encouraged.

-In order to ensure that only sustainable forms of bioenergy are promoted, robust sustainability criteria that cover environmental and social impacts will be needed.
+In order to ensure that only sustainable forms of bioenergy are promoted, robust sustainability criteria which covers environmental and social impacts will be needed.
 The sustainability criteria must ensure that biomass use does not have negative effects on biodiversity.
-In particular the production of biomass must not cause direct or indirect destruction or degradation of natural forests, or other habitats with high value for their biodiversity and as carbon sinks.
+In particular, the production of biomass must not cause direct or indirect destruction or degradation of natural forests or other habitats with high value for their biodiversity.

 Biomass that receives support and subsidies under EU law should be subject to comprehensive accounting of greenhouse gas emissions and deliver real emission savings.
-It is imperative that this methodology takes carbon debt into account, and addresses errors in the way carbon is currently counted that effectively treats all bioenergy as ‘zero carbon’.
+It is imperative that this methodology takes carbon debt into account and addresses errors in the way carbon is currently counted, which effectively treats all bioenergy as ‘zero carbon’.